J-morag/MAPF/README.md

 Modify the `Main.java` file to run your experiment.
 Examples are provided in the `ExampleMain.java` file.

 ## News
-* 2025-05:
-  * Assorted bug fixes and performance and functionality improvements
-  * Added the LNS2 algorithm
-  * Improvements to visualisation
-  * Added selecting solvers as a command line argument
+* 2025–02: Added selecting solvers as a command line argument
-* 2024-10: Added Config class, support for loading arbitrary graphs instance format.
-Added various small performance and usability improvements/fixes.
-* 2024-07: Added the LaCAM algorithm
+* 2024-07: Added LaCAM algorithm
-* 2024-04: Added the PCS algorithm
+* 2024-04: Added PCS algorithm

 ## Usage Notes